You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Agrigento & The Valley of the Temples

 Visiting Agrigento and the Valley of the Temples will make you question if you’ve somehow stepped into Greece!
-Located on the southern coast of Sicily, Agrigento and the magnificent Valley of the Temples is a UNESCO World Heritage site.
+Located on the southern coast of Sicily, Agrigento and the magnificent Valley of the Temples are a UNESCO World Heritage site.

 This day trip from Palermo will require an early start as it’s a 2-hour drive.
 Plus, you’ll want to explore the Valley of the Temples in the morning to beat the Sicilian heat getting too intense.

-The Valley of the Temples has an entrance fee of 10 euros, plus an optional 5 euros for an audio guide.
+The Valley of the Temples has an entrance fee of 14 euros, plus an optional 5 euros for an audio guide.
 Although the map that came with the audio guide was slightly vague and not clear about which monument it was talking about!
 But still offered some very interesting information.

 Distance from Palermo: 129 km